Sean-G-Han/My-EasyUI-Template/README.md

     rectCorners?: Array<[Rectangle, Point]>;
     rectSides?: Array<[Rectangle, Side]>;
     growDirection?: Side;
-    growSize?: AnimNum;
+    growSize?: number;
 }
 ```
 This design probably seems a bit strange, but it is based of engineering software like AutoCad where users can specify any constraints they want.
 When the software has enough information to confirm the size and position of an object, it assigns it to the object.

 ## AbsoluteBox

 AbsoluteBoxes is the main way to structure the code.
-It takes in a Rect object as a parameter and renders it as an `Animated.View` component.
+It takes in a Rect object as a parameter and renders it as an `View` component.
 As such, you can add other child components as you would a regular `View` component.

 ```
 <CUIAbsoluteBox rect={root}>